 These exams all have content specific to the subject matter and can vary in length.
+Before you take your NHA exam, it helps to know what to expect.
+Walking into a testing center blind is never a good idea.
+Even if you believe you’ve mastered the content, it’s important to understand the question format and larger structure of the test you’re taking.
 No matter which certification you need, NHA practice exams can help you prepare.

 For many positions within the medical field, a passing NHA exam score is required to work with patients.
 In many cases, employers will not even consider the resume of a candidate who hasn't passed their NHA exam.
 NHA exam prep can help get you to where you need to be.
 If you're hoping for a career as a phlebotomist, medical assistant, medical administrative assistant, EKG tech, health records specialist, pharmacy tech, patient care tech or a billing and coding specialist, you'll need to pass the NHA exam.

 NHA certification can help qualify you for the job you’ve been dreaming about, but it can also help you stand out from the pool of applicants.
 Employers demand the most up-to-date training possible for healthcare hires, so it’s smart to invest in yourself.
 While the initial registration fee might cost a pretty penny, the resulting certification is invaluable.